leanalh/Synthetic-Data-Generation-for-Perception/README.md

 For theoretical explanation and further details, see the official material:
 [https://learn.nvidia.com/courses/course?course_id=course-v1:DLI+S-OV-30+V1](https://learn.nvidia.com/courses/course?course_id=course-v1:DLI+S-OV-30+V1)

-### Example Outputs

-A typical set includes:

 ### About

 **Synthetic warehouse scenes with multi-modal annotation, built for the curious, the cautious, and anyone tired of hand-labeling training images.**

-***

-You should update image sample paths and usage instructions to match your final structure.